top of page

 The Bottom Line

-Cortisol is one of the missing pieces in menopause weight gain.
+Cortisol is one of the missing pieces of the menopause weight gain puzzle.

-Your body is changing - and your approach needs to change with it.
+This isn't about calories or willpower anymore - your body is changing, and your approach needs to change with it.

 Frequently Asked Questions About Cortisol and Menopause Weight Gain